PresentIDco/PresentIDFaceDetectionAPI/README.md

-# HiBrainy - Face Detection API Documentation
+# PresentID - Face Detection API Documentation
-The HiBrainy Face Detection API is organized around RESTful and is called through post method.
+The PresentID Face Detection API is organized around RESTful and is called through post method.
 The parameters and input files are sent to the API in the form of Multipart Form.
 The service output is returned in JSON format.

 ## Output Template
 ```